smsOrg/Tetris3d/README.md

 ##Program Feature
 * You can play tetris as real 3D Tetris
-* By playing game ,You will change block between current block and next block
+* By playing game ,You will be able to change block between current block and next block